the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   </div>
 ~~~~~~~~

 Each Sort component gets a specific `sortKey` and the general `onSort()` function.
-Internally it calls the method with the `sortKey` to set the specific key.
+Internally, it calls the method with the `sortKey` to set the specific key.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~